-

 Support growth of Aboriginal businesses via Government procurement policy. -

-More Indigenous People in Parliament
+More Indigenous people in parliaments

 To elect Indigenous people to the various parliaments in Australia.